 - suitable escape routes in case of an emergency

-If you are a private tenant and you receive housing benefit to help meet the cost of your rent, you may find that your benefit does not cover the full amount of rent you have to pay.
-You should consider applying for a top up payment of HB, known as a Discretionary Housing Payment.
+If you are a private tenant and you receive benefits to help meet the cost of your rent, you may find that your benefit does not cover the full amount of rent you have to pay.
+You should consider applying for a Discretionary Housing Payment.
 Contact Housing Rights for help with making this claim.

 Making accommodation more accessible